JeffML/chessQ/README.md

 # chessQ
-Chess quality analyzer, using UCI, RabbitMQ, and GraphQL
+Chess quality analyzer, using UCI, graphql-subscriptions, and GraphQL

 ## Where are we?
 Need to write resolver using https://github.com/nmrugg/stockfish.js;